Parable of the Renegades

 Lucas felt suspicious, but his desperate need for sleep clouded his judgment.
 He did as he was told and sat cross-legged on the edge of the bed.

-The atmosphere around him was unsettling.
+The atmosphere around him turned unsettling.
 Parts of the mattress behind him were sinking into tiny craters.
 Without looking, he could tell Rio was creeping up on him by the second.

 "R-Rio...?"
-Lucas, his cheeks flushing pink, struggled to look back, but the stream of a girl’s breath grazing one of his ears enticed him to stop.
+Lucas, his cheeks flushing pink, struggled to look back, but the warmth of a girl’s breath grazing one of his ears enticed him to stop.

 "Shhh,” Rio pacified him with a direct whisper.
 “Let me do all the work~"